Automation-yatata/Industry4.0-PizzaPlace/README.md

 # Main-edit Topic
-All modifications are introduced were before merge into main.
+All modifications are introduced here before merge into main.